 The Group's policy is to manage interest cost using a mix of fixed and floating rate debts.
 To manage this, the Group enters into interest rate swaps, in which it agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
-At reporting date, after taking into account the effect of interest rate swaps, approximately 1% (2019: 4%) of the Group's borrowings are at a fixed rate of interest.
+At reporting date, none (2020: 1%) of the Group's borrowings are at a fixed rate of interest resulting from the maturity of interest rate swaps agreement.